cms-analysis/HiggsAnalysis-CombinedLimit/docs/index.md

 # CombineHarvester/CombineTools

-CombineTools is an additional tool for submitting <span style="font-variant:small-caps;">Combine</span> jobs to batch systems or crab, which was originally developed in the context of Higgs to tau tau analyses.
+CombineTools is an additional tool with useful features for <span style="font-variant:small-caps;">Combine</span>, such as the automated production of datacards among others.
 Since the repository contains a certain amount of analysis-specific code, the following scripts can be used to clone it with a sparse checkout for just the core [`CombineHarvester/CombineTools`](https://github.com/cms-analysis/CombineHarvester/blob/master/CombineTools/) subpackage, speeding up the checkout and compile times:

 git clone via ssh: